LBHackney-IT/API-Playbook/api-guidelines/http.md

 circumstances the resource must be accessible after this operation on its endpoint.

-## HEAD

-HEAD requests are used to **retrieve** the header information of single resources and resource collections.

-  - HEAD has exactly the same semantics as GET, but returns headers only, no body.

-## OPTIONS

-OPTIONS requests are used to **inspect** the available operations (HTTP methods) of a given endpoint.

-  - OPTIONS responses usually either return a comma separated list of methods in the `Allow` header or as a structured list of link templates

-**Note:** OPTIONS is rarely implemented, though it could be used to self-describe the full functionality of a resource.

-This section describes a handful of headers, which we found raised the most questions in our daily usage, or which are useful in particular circumstances but not widely known.

 # MUST Use Content Headers Correctly

 Content or entity headers are headers with a `Content-` prefix.
 They